SpiritBreaker226/portfolio/README.md

 This is my portfolio with some of the projects that I have done over the year.

-The site contents
+Here are the different sections of the site

-	* Projects
+- Projects
-	* Code samples
+- Code samples
-	* About me
+- About me
-	* Contact information
+- Contact information
-	* Links to other social media I have accounts on
+- Links to other social media I have accounts on